Your Best Info Source for Peace Corps South Africa

 This is an old PC publication called “The Peace Corps Welcomes You to South Africa“, published in 2013.
 In the past, before the internet, this is how volunteers learned more about South Africa.
 Even though it is many years old, there is still a lot of good information there.
 You can download it HERE but remember it is just for informational purposes.
 For up-to-date information, always check with you Peace Corps contacts and staff.

 This blog post provided insights to help determine if serving in South Africa is right for you.
 You got info on South Africa’s culture, languages, and growth.
 We also covered safety tips and health facts for volunteers.
-Plus, we explained how to connect with former Peace Corps peeps.
-To learn more about Peace Corps South Africa, check their website or the resources here.
+Plus, we explained how to connect with former Peace Corps volunteers.
 We hope this post was helpful for getting details on Peace Corps South Africa!

 The content of this post does not necessarily reflect the views of the U.S. Government, the Peace Corps, or the South Africa Government.